LittleBigPlanet (2008 video game): Content creation

 The Popit gives Sackboy access to various creative tools.
-During play mode, the Popit can only be used to access stickers and character customising.
+During play mode, the Popit can only be used to access stickers and character customization.
 Stickers can be stamped on any object.
 Throughout story mode, there are blank canvases that require a specific sticker to be placed on them to collect prize bubbles.
-The player may customise Sackboy in a variety of ways: by selecting a base colour and texture of the Sackboy's skin, giving them accessories, or placing stickers.
+The player may customize Sackboy in a variety of ways: by selecting a base color and texture of the Sackboy's skin, giving them accessories, or placing stickers and decorations.
 At any point, the player can give Sackboy one of four emotions—happy, sad, scared, and angry—with an emotion capable of being given a degree of intensity.

 The main focus of LittleBigPlanet is the level editor, which incorporates a large number of editing tools and objects, accessible from the Popit, to create levels from any degree of complexity.
 There is a collection of interactive tutorials required to use their respective tools.
 To accommodate potential mistakes, the editor features a manipulable time system, whereby the player may "rewind", which acts as an undo feature, or pause the editor, which temporarily halts objects that are normally governed by the physics engine.
 The player may create new objects by starting with a basic shape of a material and "drawing" it into the level.
 Objects may be glued to each other or to the level floor.
-Mechanical tools are also available, such as a strings and bolts to connect objects, various triggers, and attachable rocket motors to propel objects.
+Mechanical tools are also available, such as a strings and bolts to connect objects, various sensors, triggers, and attachable rocket motors to propel objects.
 After creating custom objects, the player may save a creation to their library for later use; these objects can be shared by placing them inside a prize bubble in their level to be collected by other players.

 The player used to be able to publish their levels to the online community for other players, accessible from LittleBigPlanet.
 One option was "Cool Levels", which allowed the player to play levels at random.
 These levels could be played in both online and local multiplayer mode.
 Once completed, the player could tag the level from a list of predefined words, allowing other players to quickly find their level of choice by searching a specific tag, and rate the level out of five stars.
 However, since 13 September 2021, the online servers for LittleBigPlanet have been shut down.